Ramdoys/creator-docs/content/en-us/art/characters/specifications.md

 ### Body scale

-Roblox supports 3 standards of body scales: **Normal**, **Slender**, and **Classic**.
+Roblox supports three standards of body scales: **Normal**, **Slender**, and **Classic**.
 These standards allow developers to create experiences and spaces with consistent body sizes for standardizing movement and interaction.
 While the minimum sizes for each body scale is the same, each body scale has a unique maximum total body size, as well as a range for each body asset.

 <center>
 <figure>